subaquatic-pierre/pwa-pipeline/README.md

 - Route53 Record Sets
 - IAM Roles and Policies

-If you do not have a Gatsby application yet, clone the repo below to get started.
+If you do not have a Gatsby application, clone this repo

     git clone git@github.com:subaquatic-pierre/gatsby-pipeline-app.git